Member Spotlight

 That doesn’t mean you need to channel Richard Branson or Oprah.
 While they’ve both built incredible brands, there’s no point trying to imitate them, because those brands are theirs.

 In building your own micro-brand or branding your small business you need to take a similar approach, and find a brand that’s uniquely yours.
-Take complete ownership and let it reflect who you are, what you do, how you do it, and most importantly, who you do it for.
+If you are a soloist you need to take complete ownership and let it reflect who you are, what you do, how you do it, and most importantly, who you do it for.

 Tell us, what’s your business brand, and how does it reflect who you are, and who your ideal clients are?